cloudify-cosmo/docs.getcloudify.org/content/working_with/service_composition/component.md

 ## Modeling

-This basic type is the basis for modeling "cloud-native" architectures with Cloudify, which opens a range of basic "building blocks":
+This basic type is the basis for modeling "cloud-native" architectures with {{< param product_name >}}, which opens a range of basic "building blocks":

 * `cloudify.nodes.Component` - A generic building block type (a root type) which enables a basic infrastructure for building "cloud-native" architectures.
 * `cloudify.nodes.ServiceComponent` - This node type is for modeling application's different internal services with the inter-connections between them.

 ## Workflows

 In a deployment of multi-service application which utilizes Component in it’s architecture, there might be a need to extend the lifecycle management of the application deployment by cascading down the workflows executions.
 This will start the execution from the root deployment to every Component in the architecture (also if it is a multi-Component and multi-layer architecture), and will traverse the deployments “tree” from the root deployment (application’s deployment) according to inherit execution and architecture dependencies from the blueprint.

 All custom workflows, including the builtin ones, are **not** cascading by default.
 Notice that cascading custom workflows requires it’s definition in every Component in the application, which also allows custom behaviour in every Component so different layers/parts of the application can act uniformly or independently.

 Example for defining cascading custom workflow: